emqx/MQTTX/docs/manual.md

 2. Add subscription

    Click the `New Subscription` button in the lower left corner to quickly add a Topic.
 Each Topic can be marked with a color, which can be randomly generated or opened by the color selector.
 The rightmost button at the top of the subscription list can hide the subscription list to show more space on the page.
+After the addition is complete, click on the subscribed Topic items in the subscription list to achieve message filtering.
+The message view will only display the message content subscribed to the current topic.
+Click again to cancel the filter; You can also directly click other subscribed Topic items to view the corresponding message content.
+By clicking on the topic name, you can quickly copy the current topic information.
+When you need to send a message to this topic, you can quickly paste it into the topic input box of the message bar to modify it, and you can quickly complete the operation.

 ![mqttx-topic](../assets/mqttx-topic.png)